 Follow the stone steps, or the wheelchair accessible path, and you’ll arrive at the bright and cheerful playground.
 On a poured-in-place rubber base, the entire playground is wheelchair accessible.

 It’s funny, I read the various catalogues for the playground manufacturers (really!), and I’ll see something super interesting…and Saint-Laurent will inevitably build a playground incorporating those cool things.
 Honeycomb climbers and the Expression swing at the nearby Parc Dr-Bernard-Paquet, a super high climber at the amazing Parc Philippe-Laheurte , and here there’s the beautiful shadow flower from the IONiX line of products.
-Of course it had to be super gloomy and overcast when we visited so we didn’t get the whole effect with the rainbow shadows on the ground, but they’re still super pretty!

 The toddler play structure has a ground level flower to spin, closer-to-the-ground monkey bars, climbing walls, ladders, stairs, and both a small slide and a slightly higher slide.
 There’s also one seesaw and a spring rider that we couldn’t quite figure out what it was.
 A beehive?
 Something science-y?